Article Cover Photo: © Moncherie from Getty Images Signature via canva.com

 We’re conscious that we have readers from all over the world, all of whom have their own schedule, routine, career and family obligations, with lifestyles that differ drastically.
 We know that forming your own hand care routine is very much a personal thing (one that not every reader has the same amount of time for!) so rather than putting one together for you, we’re listing 12 things that you might want to consider when building your own.

 Of course, some steps are more important than others – keeping your hands clean is definitely more important than, say, sleeping in cotton gloves, but we’ve included everything that is worth considering.
 Prioritize what works for you!

 How to Take Care of Your Hands: The Essentials

 1. Keep Them Clean

-There are various types of hand moisturisers to choose from, ranging from hand serums to hand creams.
-Naturally, all harbour their own individual benefits and choosing the best hand moisturiser for your hands depends on their condition and skin type.
-Moisturising lotions that incorporate shea butter, beeswax, hyaluronic acid or aloe are ideal for healing dry and chapped hands.
+There are various types of hand moisturizers to choose from, ranging from hand serums to hand creams for sensitive skin.
+Naturally, all harbor their own individual benefits and choosing the best hand moisturizer for your hands depends on their condition and skin type.

 3. Shield Your Hands From the Sun

 Whilst many of us remember to apply sun protection on our face as part of our morning skincare routine, the hands are frequently left unprotected from the sun and its harmful UV rays.
 Yet this is a crucial part of any hand care routine as exposure to the sun can lead to premature signs of ageing, sun burns, age spots and general pigmentation.